 The College requires you to provide documentation of your disability and the ways it may impact your learning.
 This documentation must be prepared by an appropriate professional such as a medical doctor, psychologist, or other qualified diagnostician.
 The required documentation may include one or more of the following: a diagnosis of your current disability, the date of the diagnosis, how the diagnosis was reached, the credentials of the professional, how your disability affects a major life activity, and how the disability affects your academic performance.
-The documentation should provide enough information for you and the Coordinator of Disability Services to determine what is an appropriate academic accommodation.
+The documentation should provide enough information for you and the Director of Student Learning Support to determine what is an appropriate academic accommodation.

 When should I inform the College I have a disability?

 Requesting an accommodation as early as possible is the best way to ensure your successful transition into Graduate School.